 Growth Conditions and High Biomass Yield

 When cultivated in tropical and subtropical climates, grasses utilizing the C4 photosynthetic pathway are believed to possess a competitive edge over C3 grass species (Taylor et al., 2011).
 Napier grass, a C4 species, is particularly notable for its ability to decrease shoot dry matter while maximizing carbon assimilation during periods of water scarcity, rendering it an advantageous forage crop in regions prone to intermittent droughts (Cardoso et al., 2015).
 Its characteristics, which encompass high dry matter production, ease of establishment and regeneration, persistence, and improved water use efficiency, establish Napier grass as the preferred forage in Eastern and Central Africa, where smallholder dairy farmers and pastoralists contend with sporadic droughts and limited irrigation resources.
 Under water stress conditions, Napier grass exhibits morphological adaptations such as leaf rolling, reduced stomatal conductance, and enhanced water use efficiency.
 As a perennial crop, it is anticipated that Napier grass will encounter fluctuations in rainfall, leading to water stress at various times throughout the year; reports indicate that cultivars may experience a yield potential reduction of up to 20% when subjected to water-deficient conditions compared to a control environment (Purbajanti et al., 2012).
 Consequently, the development of cultivars capable of enduring and producing during brief drought periods is deemed beneficial for regions lacking irrigation, especially in light of the anticipated impacts of climate change on an increasing number of areas.
 The successful cultivation of forage is contingent upon the ability to mitigate the trade-off between dry matter production and yield potential under stress conditions such as drought.
 Research has shown that biomass yield loss in Napier grass is less pronounced than that observed in Guinea grass when subjected to water stress.
 Napier grass has historically received limited research investment, resulting in minimal progress in its breeding compared to other forage species (Mwendia et al., 2014).
-Furthermore, the absence of genomic tools specific to Napier grass has hindered breeding efforts.
-If a suitable genomic toolbox is developed and the physiological responses to water stress are thoroughly understood, it is anticipated that cultivars capable of withstanding intermittent drought can be created in the near future.
+Furthermore, the absence of genomic tools specific to Napier grass has hindered breeding efforts, butIf a suitable genomic toolbox is developed and the physiological responses to water stress are thoroughly understood, it is anticipated that cultivars capable of withstanding intermittent drought can be created in the near future.
 Currently, the water use efficiency of various accessions from the ILRI (International Livestock Research Institute) forage genebank is being assessed in both irrigated and non-irrigated conditions.
 This evaluation will enhance our understanding of their drought response mechanisms and lay the groundwork for the development of more drought-tolerant Napier grass cultivars.

 Figure 1: Biorefinery Process of Elephant Grass Biomass